malaviya-parth/CN/Addresses.md

 ## Transfer of Packets From Sender to Receiver
 ![Alt text](./Assests/image1.png)
-- Below the Device given are Logical Address and Physucal Address.
+- Below the Device given are Logical Address and Physical Address.

 ### In the above Image how many times various Layers are accessed?
 ![Alt text](./Assests/image2.png)